Ms. Carroll is an avid outdoors person and environmental activist. She was a Wilderness First Responder for 10+ years.

-A twenty-three year old was air-lifted to medical care following his disappearance on a 4 day hike in the Great Smoky Mountains.
+A 23-year-old was airlifted to medical care following his disappearance on a four-day hike in the Great Smoky Mountains.
 Hiking alone, without his pack, after deviating from the trail in dense terrain - he had violated the simplest of hiking protocols: don't hike alone, hike with a well-prepared pack, and stay on or near on the designated trail.

-It is not surprising that hikers often underestimate the power of Mother Nature and/or hike beyond their skill level.
-What is surprising, is the attitude of hikers themselves.
+It is not surprising that hikers often underestimate the power of Mother Nature and hike beyond their skill level.
+What is surprising: the attitude of hikers themselves.

-In an issue of Backpacker Magazine, Kelly Bastone denoted Abrams Falls, an easy-rated hike in the Great Smoky Mountains National Park, as one of the ten most dangerous hiking destinations.
+In an issue of Backpacker Magazine, Kelly Bastone denoted Abrams Falls, an easy-rated hike in the Great Smoky Mountains National Park, as one of the 10 most dangerous hiking destinations.
 She carefully illustrated how drowning leads the list of park fatalities with 29 such deaths since 1971.
-Abrams Falls, she cited, is “reached by a deceptively easy 2.5 mile hike,” yet “strong currents beneath the falls have swept capable swimmers into unseen traps, and slick rocks have tripped hikers into the chilly depths.”
+Abrams Falls, she cited, is “reached by a deceptively easy 2.5-mile hike,” yet “strong currents beneath the falls have swept capable swimmers into unseen traps, and slick rocks have tripped hikers into the chilly depths.”

 In response to her online report, hikers commented: